albertzz112/albertzz-cs506-extra-credit/README.md

-# 🥇 #1 Kaggle Competition: Credit Card Fraud Detection
+# 🥇 #1st Place Submission Kaggle Competition: Credit Card Fraud Detection

 This project builds a machine learning model to detect fraudulent transactions, winning **1st place** in a Kaggle competition.
 The solution uses custom feature engineering and a high-performance **CatBoostClassifier** to achieve top results.